Creamy Scratch Chicken Broccoli Casserole (No Canned Soup)

 Pasta- I like to use either penne, fusilli, or rotelle-style pasta but you can also use cavatappi, or tortiglioni as well.

-Milk- A homemade sauce that is milk-based will be used in place of canned soup.
+Milk- a homemade sauce that is milk-based will be used in place of canned soup.
 I use full fat or at the lowest 2% milk to ensure a creamy sauce.
 Try not to use a fat-free as this will result in a runnier sauce.

-Breadcrumbs- You can use homemade or store-bought bread crumbs.
+Breadcrumbs- you can use homemade or store-bought bread crumbs.
 Plain is best.
 The breadcrumbs combined with butter will give a delicious crisp buttery topping to the casserole.

 Spices- I suggest using sea salt and freshly ground black pepper if you can however, regular table and pepper will work fine too.
 Nutmeg and garlic will be added to the cream sauce to give it flavor.